 Dr. Tavis Anderson (Research Biologist): https://www.ncbi.nlm.nih.gov/myncbi/1xKMwru7sdfQ9/bibliography/public/

 This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and ARS.
 The initial appointment is for one year, but may be renewed upon recommendation of ARS and is contingent on the availability of funds.
 The participant will receive an annual stipend starting at $64,009 (commensurate with experience) and a travel allowance of $2,000.
 A health insurance allowance of up to $6,000 will also be provided.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at ARS in the Ames, Iowa, area.
 Participants do not become employees of USDA, ARS, DOE or the program administrator, and there are no employment-related benefits.

 This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.
 Non-U.S. citizen applicants should refer to the Guidelines for Non-U.S. Citizens Details page of the program website for information about the valid immigration statuses that are acceptable for program participation.

 For more information about the ARS Research Participation Program, please visit the Program Website.

-The qualified candidate should have received a doctoral degree in Bioinformatics, Computational Biology, Evolutionary Biology, or Microbiology, or be currently pursuing the degree and will reach completion by August 2020.
+The qualified candidate should have received a doctoral degree in Bioinformatics, Computational Biology, Computer Sciences, Evolutionary Biology, or Microbiology, or be currently pursuing the degree and will reach completion by August 2020.